Kinvey/node-mongo-query-shape/README.md

 ### queryShape.isSame( shape1, shape2 )

-Return `true` if the objects representing the two shapes are the deep equal, `false` otherwise.
+Return `true` if the objects representing the two shapes are deep equal, else `false`.